“. . . an artist who is taking his instrument to truly new and wonderful places.” (All About Jazz)

 “. . . an encyclopedic recall of advanced noise-music articulates from the the fingers, lips, and pen of Bruckmann; he prefers concealing himself in squid-inkings of black humor and wry misdirection.
 Likewise his music tends to be studiously mordant and spread thick with irony and wit.
 ‘It’s not supposed to work like this!’ someone screams in one of his songs.
 But it does work more often than not, in spite of its own spite.”
 (Tom Djll, Signal to Noise)

 A 2013 video interview with Outsound’s Rent Romus regarding the creation of Wrack’s …Awaits Silent Tristero’s Empire.

 Simon Reynell’s 2008 interview with EKG regarding their new Another Timbre release, Electricals.

 James Taylor’s 11/06 interview following the release of Intents & Purposes at All About Jazz.

 Tom Djll’s 9/05 Signal to Noise article on Bruckmann (PDF file).

 Peter Margasak’s 10/03 Chicago Reader Post No Bills article on Bruckmann’s Chicago swansong.

 Pink Mountain spouted via phone in the midst of creating their magnum opus for Sickroom Records.

-Bruckmann and Kurt Johnson speak with Woody Sullender of Dead CEO about the gamut of their musical activities here.
+Bruckmann and Kurt Johnson speak with Woody Sullender of Dead CEO about the gamut of their turn-of-the-millenium musical activities here.